 This icebreaker is a great way to get to know each other and to laugh a little bit.

-Being able to talk about your wishes and dreams is an excellent option for improving the working atmosphere when working remotely.
+Talking about wishes and dreams is an excellent opportunity for improving the collaboration when working remotely.

-In this virtual game, the participants are asked to select three wishes and discuss them with the group.
+In this virtual game, the participants are asked to select three wishes and discuss them within the group.

 The online whiteboard Collaboard is very well suited for this.
-You invite people to post a picture or video presenting wishes or dreams of participants.
+You can invite people to post a picture or video representing their wishes or dreams.

-Here are questions to ice breakers game.
-Some of them are funny, others meaningful and serious.
+Here are questions to break the ice.
+Some of them are funny, others meaningful or serious.

-The answers of the employees can be astonishing and show many characteristics of personalities and value systems of the participants.
+The answers can be astonishing and show many characteristics of personalities and value systems of the participants.

 The list is of course not exhaustive.

-Here is the list of ice breaker questions:
+Here are poplular examples of ice breaker questions: